wobertt/wob-bot-discord/README.md

 plotly_get_chrome
 ```

-## Add A New Chart Command
+## Adding New Commands

-1. Add a pure function in `wob_bot/charts.py` that returns a Plotly `Figure`.
+1. Create a new file in the `wob_bot` directory that returns text or a Plotly `Figure`.
 2. Add a slash-command wrapper in `wob_bot/commands.py`.
 3. In the wrapper, defer the interaction, call your plotting function, and pass the figure to `send_plotly_figure`.

-For text commands, follow the `/solves` pattern: write a pure lookup function, then add a slash-command wrapper that defers, calls the function, and sends a text response.
+In `wob_bot/commands.py`, see `problemratings_command` for an example of a text command
+and `solvetimes` for an example of a Figure command.